 Market and Competition

-Angola aims to position itself as an attractive destination for FDI and has made significant strides in removing barriers to entry for new market participants.
-These efforts include the establishment of streamlined processes, such as single-window solutions, to facilitate business setup and customs duty declarations.
-However, Angola’s appeal as an investment destination is heavily reliant on government oil revenues and foreign exchange availability.
+Angola seeks to position itself as an attractive destination for FDI and has made significant strides to remove barriers to entry for new market participants.
+These efforts include establishing streamlined processes, such as single-window solutions, to facilitate business setup and customs duty declarations.
+However, Angola’s appeal as an investment destination is heavily dependent on government oil revenues and foreign exchange availability.

-The country’s currency, the kwanza, remains susceptible to fluctuations in oil prices.
-The sharp decline in crude oil prices in 2014 and the subsequent reduction in the supply of U.S. dollars to the Angolan economy have led to measures such as restrictions and taxes on foreign transfers and controls on currency convertibility.
+The country’s currency, AOA, remains sensitive to fluctuations in oil prices.
+The sharp drop in crude oil prices in 2014 and the resulting reduction in the supply of U.S. dollars to the Angolan economy have led to measures such as restrictions and taxes on foreign transfers as well as controls on currency convertibility.

-President Lourenço has taken steps to dismantle some of the oligopolies associated with former President dos Santos.
-However, new ventures linked to President Lourenço have gained prominence in their place.
+Especially during his first term (2017 – 2022), President Lourenço took steps to dismantle some of the oligopolies associated with former President dos Santos.
+However, in the meantime, new ventures rumored to be linked to President Lourenço and his family have come to dominate key sectors of the economy.

-Certain critical industries, including the strategic oil and gas sector and shipping, have restrictions on foreign ownership, limiting foreign participation to a maximum of 49%.
+Certain critical industries – including the strategic oil and gas sector and shipping – restrict foreign ownership, limiting foreign participation to 49%.

-Data from 2021, sourced from the National Institute of Statistics and the International Labour Organization (ILO), indicate that more than 80% of the population is engaged in the informal sector, which affects women and young people in particular.
+2021 data from the National Institute of Statistics and the International Labour Organization (ILO) indicate that more than 90% of the population is engaged in the informal sector.
+Women and young people, in particular, have difficulty accessing formal employment.

 Market organization

-Since its inception, the ARC has initiated investigations into companies operating in the oil and food & beverage sectors.
-It has also notified the public about planned mergers and consolidations, allowing a window for possible objections.
-However, during the survey period, the ARC approved the acquisition of Banco BCI, an Angolan bank, by the Carrinho Group, a holding company rumored to have close ties to President Lourenço.
+Since its inception, the ARC has opened investigations into companies operating in the oil and food and beverage sectors.
+It has also issued public notices on proposed mergers and acquisitions, allowing time for objections.
+In September 2024, however, the ARC approved the acquisition of Banco Keve by the Carrinho Group, a sprawling service provider widely rumored to have close ties to President Lourenço.

-In this context, the efforts to lower barriers for foreign investors have also reduced the pressure to involve silent Angolan minority shareholders in foreign firms, a practice that had contributed to the formation of these oligopolies in the past.
-While some reforms, such as increased oversight of the central bank and the establishment of a new steering commission for the oil sector, have had positive effects, there are indications that the old networks of beneficiaries have simply been replaced by new ones associated with President Lourenço
+At the same time, measures to lower barriers for foreign investors reduced pressure on international firms to include silent Angolan minority shareholders, a practice that had previously contributed to the emergence of oligopolistic structures.
+While some reforms – such as stronger oversight of the central bank and the creation of a new regulatory authority for the oil sector – have had positive effects, there are growing indications that entrenched beneficiary networks have been replaced by new ones linked to President Lourenço.

 Competition policy

-As mentioned earlier, the regulations governing private foreign investment underwent liberalization in 2018.
-This eliminated the previous requirement of having at least 35% of shares held by Angolan partners and dropped the minimum initial investment of 50 million kwanza (approximately $160,000).
-Additionally, the 2018 import code reduced or eliminated import duties on various basic foodstuffs, as well as machinery used in construction and agriculture.
+As mentioned earlier, the regulations governing private foreign investment were liberalized in 2018.
+This eliminated the previous requirement that at least 35% of shares be held by Angolan partners and removed the minimum initial investment requirement of AOA 50 million (approximately $160,000).
+Additionally, the 2018 import code reduced or eliminated import duties on various basic foodstuffs as well as machinery used in construction and agriculture.

 However, currency controls and strict limitations on the export of profits continue to make business ventures in Angola a high-risk endeavor.
-Import regulations tend to change quickly and arbitrarily, often driven by political expediency rather than a thorough analysis of domestic production capacities, leading to regular import bottlenecks.
+Import regulations tend to change quickly and arbitrarily, often driven by political expediency – for example, to “promote import substitution” – without being backed by domestic production capacity, leading to regular import bottlenecks.
 Furthermore, despite the existence of a legal framework to promote exports from Angola (with certain limitations on protected timber), there is relatively little domestic production beyond oil, diamonds and beer that could be exported.

 Liberalization of foreign trade

-Angola’s banking system has experienced remarkable growth, expanding from just nine commercial banks in 2003 to 26 by 2019.
-This growth positioned it as Africa’s third-largest banking sector, following South Africa and Nigeria.
-However, this rapid expansion was primarily driven by oil revenue, and credit was often extended liberally to politically connected individuals and companies, with inadequate oversight and regulatory frameworks in place.
-In all commercial banks, the majority of shares are held by state-owned entities, such as the state oil company Sonangol, along with significant stakes held by individuals connected to the regime.
+Angola’s banking system has experienced remarkable growth, expanding from nine commercial banks in 2003 to 26 by 2019.
+This growth made it Africa’s third-largest banking sector, after South Africa and Nigeria.
+However, the rapid expansion was driven primarily by oil revenue, and banks often extended credit liberally to politically connected individuals and companies amid inadequate oversight and regulatory frameworks.
+Across all commercial banks, state-owned entities such as the state oil company Sonangol hold a majority of shares, and individuals connected to the regime hold significant stakes.
 This arrangement has led to substantial systemic risks.

-During the oil boom years, most commercial banks in Angola extended generous credit to regime-connected figures, resulting in the accumulation of significant bad debt on their balance sheets, despite their formal adherence to international liquidity reserve standards.
-A notable example of this was Banco Espírito Santo Angola, which experienced financial difficulties and ultimately collapsed in 2014.
-The regulatory framework was notably weak, particularly during the final years of President dos Santos’ tenure, as the National Bank of Angola (BNA) effectively served as a source of funding for his family’s business ventures.
+During the oil-boom years, most commercial banks in Angola extended generous credit to regime-connected figures, a practice that led to significant bad debt on their balance sheets despite formal adherence to international liquidity reserve standards.
+A notable example was Banco Espírito Santo Angola, which experienced financial difficulties and collapsed in 2014.
+The regulatory framework was weak, particularly during the final years of President dos Santos’ tenure, as the National Bank of Angola (BNA) effectively served as a source of funding for his family’s business ventures.

-However, following a reshuffle after President Lourenço’s election and the indictment of the former head of the BNA, efforts have been made to reassure investors and strengthen regulations.
+However, after a reshuffle following President Lourenço’s election and the indictment of the BNA’s former head, efforts have been made to reassure investors and strengthen regulations.
 These steps toward stabilizing the banking system appear to have yielded some positive results.
-In 2021, the capital-to-assets ratio stood at 10%, down from 14% in 2018, and the share of non-performing loans decreased from 25% in 2017 to 15% in 2021.
+The most recent data on the country’s capital-to-assets ratio, from 2021, show that it stood at 10%, down from 14% in 2018.
+Over the same period, the share of non-performing loans declined from 25% in 2017 to 15% in 2021.

 Banking system